ptpty/ptpty.github.io/index.md

 (b) The incurred DC shift varies as a function of the imposed condition parameter for FiLM-TCN, while there is no DC bias at all for Hyper-GCN.
 <br>
 <br>
 (c) After receiving a non-silent input, we compute the mean amplitude of the output produced by the FiLM-TCN.
-We observe that the trend of DC bias variation is very similar to (b).
+We observe that the trend of DC bias variation is similar to (b).
 <br>

 <br>